pkp/pkp-docs/admin-guide/3.3/en/email.md

 On Windows, PHP needs to be configured to send email through a SMTP server \(running either on the same machine or on another machine\).

-On other platforms such as Linux and Mac OS X, PHP will sent mail using the local sendmail client, so a local MTA such as Sendmail or Postfix must be running and configured to allow outgoing mail.
+On other platforms such as Linux and Mac OS X, PHP will send mail using the local sendmail client, so a local MTA such as Sendmail or Postfix must be running and configured to allow outgoing mail.

 See [https://www.php.net/manual/en/function.mail.php](https://www.php.net/manual/en/function.mail.php) for more details on configuring PHP's mail functionality.